 One audience is companies that explore the addition of financial features, and seek to better understand the costs and benefits in doing so.
 For this audience, we wrote our guides to Revenues in Financial Features, Banking Infrastructure and Interchange.

 A second audience is customers and prospects that seek to better understand Unit and the process of building on it.
-For this audience, we wrote more than a dozen guides including our Onboarding Guide, Card & Collateral Guide, Reserve Account Guide, Disclosures Guide, End Customer Terms Guide, Disputes Guide, Card Issuance Guide, and ATM Guide and more.
+For this audience, we wrote more than a dozen guides including our Onboarding Guide, Card & Collateral Guide, Reserve Account Guide, Disclosures Guide, End Customer Terms Guide, Fraud and Disputes Guide, Card Issuance Guide, and ATM Guide and more.

 Our traction: banking grows

 When Doron and I started Unit, we believed that the best way to expand financial access is to make it easier for builders to build.

 In 2021, we saw this reality starting to emerge.
 We’ve been lucky to serve companies that are quickly gaining traction in their markets.
 In consumer banking, we saw Mos building for students and Bridge building for the underbanked.
 The rise of freelancers and creators also catalyzed a trend: companies like Lance, Moves, Wethos, and others have all created unique products for independent workers.

 We’ve also seen established companies adopt banking as part of their product.
 AngelList launched Stacks which simplifies formation for startups and provides the banking capabilities they need to operate.
 Invoice2go provides banking that complements their invoicing and payments solution for small businesses.

 The growth of our customers meant significant growth for Unit:

 Some notable customers who built and launched their product on Unit this year are: